 When the null object is selected in the Scene panel, you'll see an axis in the Viewport:

 To group objects using a null object, the objects must be children of the null object.

 To make an object the child of a null object, either:

-You'll the child of the null object will be listed underneath it in the Scene tab, with a slight indent.
+You'll see the child of the null object listed underneath it in the Scene panel with a slight indent.
 In the image below, plane0, plane1 and plane2 are all children of nullObject0:

 Uncheck this box to stop the null object and any children from being rendered in the scene.

 Change the position, scale and rotation of the null object.
 You also use the manipulators to do this.